Curt Swan

 would be just a little off or the muscular structure.
 It used to get to me."

-was there – the blacks, the lines – all you hadda do was take a brush and
+there – the blacks, the lines – all you hadda do was take a brush and follow

-follow his lines, put a little schmaltz on it."
-Much as his Silver Age
+his lines, put a little smaltz on it."
+Much of Curt Swan's Silver Age work

-work was finished by Stan Kaye, Ray Burnley, or George Klein.
-In 1986, Swan
+was finished by Stan Kaye, Ray Burnley, or George Klein.
+In 1986, Swan wrote

 From 1969–1974, Swan regularly worked with Murphy Anderson, beginning with

-became known as "Swanderson" by fans, and later pages are signed with the
+known as "Swanderson" by fans, and later pages are signed with the nickname.

-nickname.
-Anderson said, "I was the first, or one of the first, to call Curt
+Anderson said, "I was the first, or one of the first, to call Curt 'The

-'The Norman Rockwell of the Comics.'"
-Swan wrote that "Murphy's inking was
+Norman Rockwell of the Comics.'"
+Swan wrote that "Murphy's inking was among

 The New Adventures of Superman animated series from Filmation aired